 ECC offers 12 courses in education, most of which are intended as electives for transferring only.
 Our pre-student teaching clinical is ideal for hands-on experiences in local schools and allows students to complete 30 to 50 hours of the 100 hours of classroom observation required for student teaching.

 Qualifications and preparation for work in education vary by state and university.
 For best results, decide early in your academic planning the college or university where you will transfer to finish your undergraduate degree and the state where you want to work.
-For teaching in-state, the Illinois State Board of Education provides detailed information on various teaching certifications.
+The Illinois State Board of Education provides detailed information on various teaching certifications for teaching in-state.

 NIU 2+2 Program